 No. If you achieve less than 80% in either the practical or the written parts of either test, you will have to repeat both tests again.
 In other words, you must achieve 80% or more in both the practical and the written components of both tests in order to pass.
 You may retake both tests if you are not successful the first time and you DO NOT have to retake the whole course unless you choose to do so (course fees will apply).
 A nominal fee of ($68.00) will be charged for a re-test.

 NOTE: It is only mandatory for minors under the age of 18 years and anyone who has had a firearms prohibition order to take the CFSC.
 Anyone can take the CFSC/CRFSC as often as they like.
 However, instructors have the right to refuse to conduct the test for any individual if they feel that to do so may threaten public safety.

-NOTE: To avoid disappointment this, fall, book your firearms safety training and hunter education courses with RONIN SPORTS now!
+NOTE: To avoid disappointment as courses are in high demand and sell out quickly, book your firearms safety training and hunter education courses with RONIN SPORTS now!